Paola Bassanese is an author and freelance writer. She is interested in healthy living, work/life balance, and the performing arts.

 Among the physical benefits of massage, feeling uplifted and better equipped to face cold winter months is worth considering.

 Sometimes, the last thing you want is to take off your clothes at your local massage clinic when it’s cold outside.
-That is not a problem if you choose, for example, a traditional Thai massage treatment as you get to keep your clothes on, as long as they are comfortable as stretchy (alternatively, your practitioner will supply some pyjamas to wear).
+That is not a problem if you choose, for example, a traditional Thai massage treatment as you get to keep your clothes on, as long as they are comfortable and stretchy (and if not, your practitioner will supply some pajamas).

 To gain the most out of a massage session, oil-based treatments can really make a difference to your circulation.
 The use of aromatherapy oils, for example, can have a warming effect on the skin, and this can be further enhanced with the application of warm herbal compresses.

 Using warm herbal compresses in massage is an ancient tradition originating from India and popularised in Thailand.